Koine Greek phonology: Long vowels

-The ει pseudo-diphthong was confused with ι in manuscripts, except before a vowel, where it was confused with η, so it probably retained its ancient value there.
+The ει pseudo-diphthong was confused with ι in manuscripts except before a vowel, when it was confused with η, and so it probably retained its ancient value there.
 A monophthongal pronunciation of υι as //yː// is written in parentheses as a dialectal trait of beginning in the late classical period.
-In addition, ῃ probably first lost its final element and merged with //eː//, but later raised to //iː// (as seen in alternations between spellings of ῃ/ει for the 2sg middle ending.)
+In addition, ῃ probably first lost its final element and merged with //eː// but was later raised to //iː// (as seen in alternations between spellings of ῃ/ει for the second-person singular middle ending).
 Both pronunciations are given as possible dialectal variants.